christiemj09/make_examples/examples/file_changes/README.md

 files/c.txt
 ```

-Make now has a report time for each file stored in the
+Make now has a report time for each file `files/<letter>.txt`
-last-modified timestamp of the file `track/<letter>.txt`.
+stored in the last-modified timestamp of the file
-Make can compare that timestamp to the last-modified
-timestamp of `files/<letter>.txt` (the prerequisite for
-`track/<letter>.txt`) in order to determine if it needs
+`track/<letter>.txt`.
+On future runs, Make can use this information
-to report that `files/<letter>.txt` has changed since the
+to determine if one of our files has changed since the last run.
+If
-last time it reported changes.
+we don't change any files, then Make has nothing to report.

 ```
 $ ls track # The track directory contains files with report times